 H-1B nonimmigrant status, which allows many foreign specialty workers to accept employment in the United States, has so many restrictions you might be surprised to learn how unrestrictive the rules are when it comes to:

-Though you can work any number of hours in H-1B status without offending the H-1B rules, a change from full- to part-time work or any other significant change in the number of hours you're working for a given employer requires filing an amended visa petition with USCIS.
+Though you can work any number of hours in H-1B status without offending the H-1B rules, a change from full- to part-time work or any other significant change in the number of hours you're working for a given employer requires filing an amended petition with USCIS.
 Therefore, in consideration of the time and expense for your employer to file amended petitions, you likely will not want to switch around from part- to full-time or vice versa too often.

 The H-1B rules impose a yearly limit or "cap" on new H-1B petition approvals.
-Because of this cap, many H-1B eligible workers end up having to wait for an employer to be able to file a petition for them and then, after the petition is approved, having to wait for the new fiscal year to begin before they can work.
+Because of this cap, many H-1B eligible workers end up having to wait for an employer to be able to file a petition for them and then, after the petition is approved, having to wait for the new fiscal year to begin (October 1) before they start work.

 Some employers—primarily government research institutions, nonprofit organizations, and universities—enjoy an exemption from the yearly cap.
 They can petition any time for a new H-1B worker.
-If you are working for one of these types of institutions when you find a second H-1B job, then your new employer can petition immediately, without regard to the yearly cap, even though the new employer is not itself exempt from the cap.
+If you are working for one of these types of institutions when you find a second H-1B job, however, your new employer can petition immediately, without regard to the yearly cap, even though the new employer is not itself exempt from the cap.
 However, this works only for so long as you continue your employment with both employers.

 However, if you have actually been staying outside the U.S. part of the time, coming to the U.S. periodically to work in H-1B status, then you can add the time you were outside the U.S. back onto the end of your authorized stay to stretch it beyond six years.
 What is more, if your H-1B job is seasonal or intermittent, or if you spend less than six months out of a year in the U.S., then you can maintain your H-1B status in the U.S. indefinitely, without regard to the six-year limit.

 Part-time workers often work on contract—but this won't work for H-1B workers.
 The H-1B rules specifically require an employer-employee relationship.
-You should therefore insist that you be on the employer's payroll and receive a W-2 to prove it, as you may well need to show this later on in extending your H status, changing or adding H-1B employers, or applying for a green card.
+You should therefore insist that you be on the employer's payroll and receive a W-2 to prove it, as you might well need to show this later on in extending your H status, changing or adding H-1B employers, or applying for a green card.

 An argument could be made that the method of payment doesn't determine whether an employer-employee relationship exists, but frankly this isn't an argument you'd want to have to make to USCIS.
 The wise course is to insist on W-2s and reject 1099s.

 Part-time work often goes with study, and nothing in the rules prohibits an H-1B worker from enrolling in school while in the United States.
 In fact, you can work full-time in H-1B status and also attend school, if you are up to it.
 The practical question is whether you can juggle work and school such that you satisfy the terms of your H-1B employment, because that is what keeps you in lawful immigration status (and prevents you from being deported).